CiciAa777/recipe-dataset-investigation/README.md

 The plot below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.
-As shown in the graph, the p-value we get from the permutation tesing is xxx,  significantly less than our significance level of 5%, so we reject the null hypothesis.
+As shown in the graph, the p-value we get from the permutation tesing is 0,  significantly less than our significance level of 5%, so we reject the null hypothesis.
 Hence, we conclude that the missingness of rating depends on the calories column

 # Hypothesis Testing
 ## Permutation Test